fishsciences/2022-white_sturgeon_synthesis/README.md

 * Output: data.dir/Yolo/ydep.rds

 ### bard/path
 * Source: PATH deployments .csv, sent by UC Davis on 9/10/22: data.dir/Davis/Deployments_UTC_091022.csv.
-We also use data/BARD_deployments_all_2022-06-24.rds, which was queried in the same script as the BARD detections.
+To correct a missing record from that csv, we also use data/BARD_deployments_all_2022-06-24.rds, which was queried in the same script as the BARD detections.
 * Script: R/get_bard_deployments.R.
 Does some formatting and checking to prep for combining.
 * Output: data/bard_depsQ42022.rds